Table Of Contents

 4. Trend trading

 With the computational power of modern tools, trend trading uses technical analysis to identify the direction of market momentum.
 Trend trading is less frenetic than intraday strategies like scalping and often spills over into swing trading, so it is a medium-term strategy.
 This trading strategy allows you to activate plans such as “catching the wave,” where you take advantage of an uptrend, or “buy the pullback,” which means you anticipate an asset falling back to a defined range.
-This is a highly technical trading approach that novices cannot readily use, as you need to be on top of your game with technical analysis.
+This is a highly technical trading approach that novices cannot readily use, as it requires staying on top of your game with technical analysis.

 5. Breakout trading